 When I say manual espresso machines, what I’m referring to are traditional semi automatic or “pump” espresso machines.

 Then, if you were in the mood for espresso, you’d just enjoy it as is.
-If you’re making a lungo or Americano you’d mix the shot with hot water, of if making a milky (latte, flat white, cappuccino, cortado) you’d then steam the milk utilizing the steam wand on the machine, and pour it into your cup.
+If you’re making a lungo or Americano you’d mix the shot with hot water, of if making a milky (latte, flat white, cappuccino, cortado) you’d then steam the milk using the steam wand on the machine, and pour it into your cup.

 If you don’t, what you may end up with is a boatload of frustration, and an eBay listing ;-).